hmrc/accessibility-statement-frontend/README.md

 ### Users of older versions of play-ui or Java-based services

+If you are not able to upgrade to the minimum supported versions of play-ui or play-frontend-hmrc listed above, you will need to manually add a footer link to the accessibility statement entitled 'Accessibility statement' after the Cookies link in the gov.uk footer.

-When adding to your service, an additional parameter should be added to your query string, to help end users report any accessibility that they find.
+The link should have an additional querystring parameter added to help end users report any accessibility that they find.
 This is:

 ```
 referrerUrl (the full, absolute, URI encoded page URL in your service from which the user clicked on the Accessibility link)